MicrosoftDocs/bot-docs/styleguide/ref-guide/typescript.md

 Every public element should have a description, including protected members of public classes or interfaces:

 - When in doubt, open with a verb phrase.
 Include one or two more short sentences as necessary, but leave most of the explanation for the remarks section.
-The table contains suggestions, based off of updates as I make them.
 - If a public element is _internal_, include the following note as part of the summary:

   ```text